onflow/flow-go/docs/streams/sealing.md

 # Sealing

-A "Block Seal" is a structure that hold an execution result alongside proofs of verification by nodes who attest to the correctness of the result.
+A "Block Seal" is a structure that holds an execution result alongside proofs of verification by nodes who attest to the correctness of the result.

 A valid "Block Seal" is defined to require that it's verification proofs meet a minimum threshold for stake by the nodes they represent.